kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.22" state="beta" >}}

 `spec.loadBalancerClass` enables you to use a load balancer implementation other than the cloud provider default.
-This feature is available from v1.21, you must enable the `ServiceLoadBalancerClass` feature gate to use this field in v1.21, and the feature gate is enabled by default from v1.22 onwards.
+Your cluster must have the `ServiceLoadBalancerClass` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) enabled to use this field.
+For Kubernetes v{{< skew currentVersion >}}, this feature gate is enabled by default.
+For clusters running other versions of Kubernetes, check the documentation for that release.
 By default, `spec.loadBalancerClass` is `nil` and a `LoadBalancer` type of Service uses the cloud provider's default load balancer implementation if the cluster is configured with a cloud provider using the `--cloud-provider` component flag.